kaceo/book-tejas-music/docs/dancers/build-a-collection.rst

 Where to Buy
 ============

 Despite a growing number of releases over the past few years, distribution remains limited, and availability is a constant issue in obtaining recordings of Argentine tango music suitable for dancing.
 For purchases in the United States, keep your eyes open and visit lots of compact disc stores and be prepared to mail order.
-Barnes and Noble bookstores occasionally have a few CDs of good tango music for social dancing �particularly on the Blue Moon and El Bandoneon and Harlequin labels�along with extensive stocks of tango music completely unsuitable for social dancing.
+Barnes and Noble bookstores occasionally have a few CDs of good tango music for social dancing -- particularly on the Blue Moon and El Bandoneon and Harlequin labels -- along with extensive stocks of tango music completely unsuitable for social dancing.
 Some large local stores near universities also stock a fair number of tango recordings, some of which may be suitable for social dancing.

 Of the dealers in the United States, TangoCD.com has the most extensive list of recordings.
 Zival's Tango Store in Buenos Aires has the most extensive list of recordings and ships promptly.
 Owing to the distance, Zival's shipping costs are high and are best spread across a big order.
 In the United Kingdom, Mike Lavocah's milonga.co.uk, has an extensive list of available recordings.
 In Germany, Danza y Movimiento has an extensive list of recordings.

 Getting Started in Building a Collection